 4. Size / Weight / Manoeuvrability:

 Refrigerated coil dehumidifiers usually are heavier as they contain weightier components, and they are often larger in size.
 However, the ones we use come with wheels so although larger then the desiccants are in some ways easier to manoeuvre around.
-We can give guidance on the use of each machine and which option best suits your needs.
+When hiring a dehumidifier we can give guidance on the use of each machine and which option best suits your needs.